When to Book Wedding Photographer: The Best Time for Your Big Day

 The following detailed timeline breaks down the ideal booking phases.

-12-18 Months Before the Wedding
+12-18 Months Before the Wedding, 18 months in advance

 Begin your search and schedule consultations with potential photographers: